BR British Rail Crimson & Cream

 protection behind a failed train).

-The ‘connivance’ of Tonbridge signal box would have needed to
+The ‘connivance’ of Tonbridge signal box would have

 During the 1980s many of the MLV vehicles struggled to undertake